9. Database access

 </configuration>

 The [Article.cs] file defines an [Article] class.
-An Article object will be used to encapsulate the information from a row in the ARTICLES table of the [dbarticles.sdf] database:
+An object Article will be used to encapsulate the information in a row of the ARTICLES database [dbarticles.sdf] :

 namespace Chap7 {